mdjahidhasan009/JavaScript-Note/module.md

 The worker.js module runs in a web worker, isolated from the main application thread.
 This is an example of nested virtualization, where the module operates in a controlled environment, separate from the main application.

+# Babel
+Babel is a JavaScript transpiler to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.
+Some of the main features are listed below,
+* Transform syntax
+* Polyfill features that are missing in your target environment (using @babel/polyfill)
+* Source code transformations (or codemods)

 ### Sources:
 * [javascript-interview-questions](https://github.com/sudheerj/javascript-interview-questions)